DavidJGChen/probably-incorrect-answers/understanding-analysis.typ

   +
     A sequence of closed bounded (not necessarily nested) intervals $I_1, I_2, I_3, dots$ with the property that $inter.big_(n=1)^N I_n != emptyset$ for all $N in NN$, but $inter.big_(n=1)^oo I_n = emptyset$.
 ]
+#solution[
+  +
+    Let $A = {q in QQ mid(bar) q < 0}$, and $B = {r in RR setdiff QQ mid(bar) r < 0}$.
+  +
+    Let $J_n = (-1/n, 1/n)$.
+    Then the only element in the intersection can be $0$.
+  +
+    Let $L_n = [n, oo)$.
+    This cannot have any element.
+  +
+    This is *impossible*, and we can prove it using the nested interval property.

+    #proof[
+      First, we use the fact that a non-empty intersection of two closed, bounded intervals must itself be a closed bounded interval.

+      Now, let
+      $
+        I'_n = inter.big_(m=1)^(n) I_m
+      $
+      define a new sequence of closed bounded intervals, which are nested by construction.

+      By the assumption that every finite intersection is non-empty, every $I'_n$ must also be a non-empty closed, bounded, interval.

+      It is also important to note that the finite and infinite intersection of this sequence is exactly equal to the finite and infinite intersection of the original sequence.

+      Now, we can apply the NIP to deduce that the infinite intersection must be non-empty, which disproves the original claim.
+    ]
+]

 == Cardinality